argilla-io/argilla/docs/_source/getting_started/installation/deployments/huggingface-spaces.md

 dataset.add_records(records)
 ```

 Congrats!
 You now have a dataset available from the Argilla UI to start browsing and labeling.
-I

-As a next step, you can check the [Argilla Tutorials](https://docs.argilla.io/en/latest/tutorials_and_integrations/tutorials/tutorials.html) section.
+As a next step, you can check the [Argilla Tutorials](/tutorials_and_integrations/tutorials/tutorials.md) section.
 All the tutorials can be run using Colab or local Jupyter Notebooks, so you can start building datasets with Argilla and Spaces!

 ## Feedback and support